PeppyHare/r/content/notes/research/warpxm-102.md

 ```
 {{< /details >}}

-The Runge-Kutta temporal solver has multiple stages, depending on the temporal order specified in the input file.
+The Runge-Kutta temporal solver has multiple "stages", depending on the temporal order specified in the input file.
+These stages are the standard Runge-Kutta intermediate approximations of the solution in between `t` and `t + dt` which are combined in a weighted average to advance the solution.
 For each stage:
 - Run any variable adjusters associated with the temporal solver.
 In the case of the `advection.py` example, we use a shock-capturing limiter (`warpy.variable_adjusters.limiters.dg_moe_rossmanith`) which enforces local bounds on variables by damping the high-order corrections.
 - The DG spatial solver comes next, and this is where the really heavy lifting happens.
 The actual flux calculations are up to the `WmApplication`(s) that we've defined in our input file.
 To express the physics of the problem in the language of DG, an application can define:
     - `numerical_flux()`: Compute boundary flux over the surface of a DG element